-BEIJING (AP) — A court has ordered a 14-year prison sentence for a Chinese provincial official whose grinning at the scene of a deadly bus crash sparked an outcry and, eventually, led to corruption charges was sentenced Thursday to 14 years in prison.
+BEIJING (AP) — A court has ordered a 14-year prison sentence for a Chinese provincial official whose grinning at the scene of a deadly bus crash sparked a public outcry and, eventually, led to corruption charges.

-Yang Dacai was head of the Shanxi province work safety administration when photographs of him smiling at the crash scene circulated online.
-Outraged citizens condemned his apparent callousness and, noting the luxury wristwatch he wore in the picture, dug up more photos of him wearing pricey timepieces, nicknaming him "Brother Watch" and demanding to know how he could afford them.
+Yang Dacai led a Shanxi province work safety administration when photographs of him smiling at the crash scene circulated online.
+Outraged citizens noted the luxury wristwatch he wore and dug up more photos of him wearing pricey timepieces, nicknaming him "Brother Watch" and demanding to know how he could afford them.
 Communist Party officials later opened an investigation.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.